tompaana/liveperson-bot-adapter/README.md

 is that one could simply replace the typically used [BotFrameworkAdapter](https://docs.microsoft.com/en-us/javascript/api/botbuilder/botframeworkadapter?view=botbuilder-ts-latest) with the `LivePersonBotAdapter` class.
 You can also run both in parallel!
-For isntance, you can reach the channels not supported by LivePerson using the Microsoft Bot Connector service.
+For example, you can reach the channels not supported by LivePerson using the Microsoft Bot Connector service.
 What makes this approach nice is that **no changes to the bot conversational logic (code) is required**!